pablosalvador10/pablosalvador10/README.md

 👯 **I’m looking to collaborate on:**
 - Open-source challenges, innovative product ideas, and partnerships with bright AI/ML practicioners.

+Here's the updated section with your blog link included:

 🚀 **Let’s Launch Together!**
 I'm just an email or a LinkedIn message away!

 - 💌 **Shoot me an email:** [pablosalvadorlopez11@gmail.com](mailto:pablosalvadorlopez11@gmail.com)
 - 🔗 **LinkedIn:** [Let’s get linked!](https://www.linkedin.com/in/pablosalvadorlopez/?locale=en_US)

+Let me know if that works!